Slavic languages

+Prefixes are also used, particularly for lexical modification of verbs.
+For example, the equivalent of English "came out" in Russian is "vyshel", where the prefix "vy-" means "out", the reduced root "-sh" means "come", and the suffix "-el" denotes past tense of masculine gender.
+The equivalent phrase for a feminine subject is "vyshla".
+The gender conjugation of verbs, as in the preceding example, is another feature of some Slavic languages rarely found in other language groups.

+The well-developed fusional grammar allows Slavic languages to have a somewhat unusual feature of virtually free word order in a sentence clause, although subject–verb–object and adjective-before-noun is the preferred order in the neutral style of speech.

 Branches

 Since the interwar period, scholars have conventionally divided Slavic languages, on the basis of geographical and genealogical principle, and with the use of the extralinguistic feature of script, into three main branches, that is, East, South, and West (from the vantage of linguistic features alone, there are only two branches of the Slavic languages, namely North and South).
 These three conventional branches feature some of the following sub-branches: